The Soldier's Details

 Labuan Memorial, Malaysia.

 Ernest Edward Randall (Jimmy) was born Northampton to parents Edward Harrison Randall and Martha Maude Rodgers who married 1907, Northampton.
-The couple had a very large family and lived in Northampton.
+The couple had a very large family of 14 children and lived in Northampton.

 Jimmy Randall enlisted 3 September 1941 and joined 2/4th MG Battalion’s ‘A’ Company along with with Cripps, Osborne and Sutherland.